God tries to guide us with his leadings.

 3.1 Negative leadings

-As Christians, we should know to look for obvious warnings in life from God.
-At my stage of faith journey, I know he always piles up these ‘warning signs’ in front of poor choices facing me in life.
-What I actually mean by warnings are odd little things, or events, that ‘crop up’ far more often than I would expect.
+Now, at my stage of faith journey, I know he always piles up these ‘warning signs’ in front of my poor choices in life.
+What I actually mean by warnings signs are odd little obstacles, or events, that ‘crop up’ far more often than I would expect.

-In effect they create difficulty, stopping us from ‘easily’ moving forward in a direction that we are planning to follow.
-The test comes when we really want to do it (i.e. ‘it’ may even have become an obsession) and then we start getting these ‘vibes’ from the Lord that we shouldn’t go that way!
+But you know, the test comes when we really want to do what we’ve planned (i.e. ‘it’ may even have become an obsession) and then we start getting these ‘vibes’ from the Lord that we shouldn’t go that way!

 3.2 Positive leadings